 - Prepping for interviews

 - Fly Boeing 737 simulator

-For our alumni that are not included in the conditional job offer we have something called Career Support.
+Students at OSM Aviation Academy also have access to Career Support.
 That means that when you get closer to graduation we help you with your resume, your motivational letter, prepping you for your first interview, but in addition, all of our alumni can come back to the school and fly our Boeing 737 simulator together with one of our instructors in preparations for an interview and that is valid for as long as it takes to land your first job.
 If you get a job interview after 6 months, you get to come back to the school, practice in the simulator with us and you will be ready for your first interview and assessment.